dalebrubaker/sourcegraph-mcp/SETUP.md

 ### 6. Configure Your MCP Client

-Choose Claude Code or Claude Desktop based on your setup.
+Choose Claude Code, Claude Desktop, or Codex based on your setup.

 #### Claude Code